0dan0/qr/docs/control/eclipse/README.md

 and with a 10s interval, you will only get about six frames of the light drop in the timelapse (quarter second at playback speed.)
 Using the 1/30th limit, the estimated length of the light drop-off will double in the final timelapse.

-3)	Super optimized for the totality, pointing at the sun - Night Lapse ISO Max 800, Auto interval, Shutter Auto, Labs shutter limited to 1s, and starting about 2 minutes before the totality, run until 2+ minutes after.
+#### Type 3 - Super optimized for the totality
+Night Lapse ISO Max 800, Auto interval, Shutter Auto, Labs shutter limited to 1s, and starting about 2 minutes before the totality, run until 2+ minutes after.
 Auto shutter with Auto interval is a special mode in Night Lapse, in this mode it will take frames as fast as possible, giving you more frames in the totality.
 When it is bright, this is ~3fps, when it is dark Labs firmware can limit the exposure time to 1fps.
 If you have 4 minutes of totality, this 8-minute timelapse will result in ~32s playback time, with 4 seconds in the totality.
 Optional, you could limit the exposure to half a second for up to 8 seconds in totality.

+#### Type 4 - Combining 2 & 3
-4) For those who want to experiment further, Labs firmware allows you to script the camera, so that certain modes or actions can be performed at particular moments.
+For those who want to experiment further, Labs firmware allows you to script the camera, so that certain modes or actions can be performed at particular moments.
 The problem is we haven’t had a prior eclipse to practice on.
-An example of script would be to run type 2) capture until the totality, then switch to type 3), automatically.
+The very experimental script would be to run type 2) capture until the totality, then switch to type 3), automatically creating two separate video timelapses.

 ## Eclipse Time-lapse QR Code